poissonconsulting/bboushiny/inst/helpfiles/recruitment.md

 where  **R<sub>F</sub>** is the female calves per adult female.

-If the reporting method is changed after the results are run, the results will be cleared.

 Note that regardless of reporting method selected in the Recruitment tab, the adjusted recruitment (**R<sub>Δ</sub>**) is always used to calculate population growth (lambda).

 #### Include Year Trend